marcusgia2505/classsExGameInstructions/docs/Run.rst

 - If the experiment has already started (and some decisions have already been entered), participants might not be able to join the experiment any more.
 This depends on the game, but is normally so after the first stage of a game has been concluded.

-- If participants are chosen randomly to receive their payoff, they should make screenshots of their winner's notification to be sure to receive their payoff. (see `Disbursal of payoffs`_).
+- If participants are chosen randomly to receive their payoff, they should make screen-shots of their winner's notification to be sure to receive their payoff. (see `Disbursal of payoffs`_).